Linen Care Guide

 2. Check the label

 Always follow care label instructions.
 Pure linen clothes are machine-washable on a gentle cycle in cold or lukewarm water (≤30°C / 86°F max) with mild detergent.
+Only lined or tailored pieces may require dry cleaning.

 3. Use a mesh laundry bag for delicates